ericphanson/LibImageQuant.jl/README.md

 The only API function of LibImageQuant.jl is `quantize_image`.
 See its docstring for details.

+## License

+The wrapper code in this repo is MIT licensed.
+This wrapper calls into libimagequant which has its [own license](https://github.com/ImageOptim/libimagequant/blob/main/COPYRIGHT):

+> libimagequant is derived from code by Jef Poskanzer and Greg Roelofs
+> licensed under pngquant's original license (at the end of this file),
+> and contains extensive changes and additions by Kornel Lesiński
+> licensed under GPL v3 or later.

+That means if you redistribute a binary (e.g. with [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl)) that includes libimagequant, the full source needs to be available under the GPL.

+Notes:

+- the GPL does not impose obligations on internal use (e.g. within a company or organization), it is concerned with distribution to third parties (and their access to the source code)
+- _plots_ and _images_ processed via libimagequant are not bound by the license for the _source code_ of libimagequant.

 ## TODO

 - [ ] JLL: https://github.com/JuliaPackaging/Yggdrasil/pull/10853